chrissimusokwe/SP2010FileCleanUpTool/README.md

-# SharePoint 2010 File / Version Clean Up Tool
+# SharePoint 2010 File / Version History Clean Up Tool

-A tool for cleaning up version history that has span out of control and resulted in large size document libraries (At the time, SharePoint 2010 had no shredded storage, therefore, each version reatined the full document size).
-The tool is packaged as a WSP and the clean up happends as a TimerJob activated as a farm feature while the parameters like how many versions to retain or whether a site collection should be skipped for cleaned is activated as site collection feature.
+A tool for cleaning up version history that has span out of control and resulted in large size document libraries (At the time, SharePoint 2010 had no shredded storage, therefore, each version retained the full document size).
+The tool is packaged as a WSP and the clean up happens as a TimerJob, activated as a farm feature while the parameters like how many versions to retain or whether a site collection should be skipped for clean up is activated as a site collection feature.

 # Deployment Guide